PaulLay1/PaulLay1/README.md

 - 👋 Hi, I’m @PaulLay1
 - 👀 I’m interested in becoming a programmer and coder
-- 🌱 I’m currently learning web and software development
+- 🌱 I’m currently learning web and software development, or data science.
 - 💞️ I’m looking to collaborate on open projects and make as much collaborations as possible.
 - 📫 How to reach me?
 You can follow my Github Username: PaulLay1, LinkedIn: Paul Lay (Verified),
 - 😄 Pronouns: He/Him/His